DPP v Lennon: Appeal

 The Director of Public Prosecutions (DPP) appealed against the ruling of no case to answer.
 Lord Justice Keene and Justice Jack disagreed with Judge Grant's reasoning, allowed the appeal and remitted the case to the district judge to continue the hearing, stating that the district judge had "rather missed the reality of the situation by wrongfully finding that there was no case to answer".
 The issue this court had to consider was whether the addition to the data on D&G's server arising from the receipt of emails sent by Lennon was unauthorised within the meaning of s.17(8).
 This was unproblematic to answer since Lennon was not the person entitled to determine whether or not such "modification" should be made.
 So, s.17(8a) is satisfied.
 Then, the question was whether Lennon "had consent to the modification from any person who was so entitled" according to s.
 17(8b).

-As concern the issue of consent, the Divisional Court agreed that the owner of an email server would give consent to the receipt of emails.
+As concern the issue of consent, a divisional court agreed that the owner of an email server would give consent to the receipt of emails.
 However, it held that this implied consent was not without limits.
 Thus, while D&G may have given implied consent for the sending of an email, it would not have agreed to being overwhelmed with the large number of emails.
 The court drew an analogy with a footpath on a private property.
 Just as a householder with the implied permission given to the members of the public walking up his or her path delivering mail through a letterbox, such implied permission could not be taken to extend to burglars using the path or having the letterbox to be "chocked with rubbish".
 It was not necessary to define the limits of that consent; it was enough to state that the implied consent covered emails sent for the purpose of communication with the owner and is withdrawn where emails are sent for the purpose of interrupting the operation and use of the system.